ICRA-2019/srrg_hbst/examples/README.md

     tracker -video video.mp4

-Note that with this tracking algorithm we can obtain multiple correspondences for image registration or loop closing at no time! <br>
+Note that with this tracking algorithm we can obtain multiple correspondences for image registration or loop closing at no time!

-Again the file paths need to be adjusted or the executables run with `rosrun srrg_hbst`.
+Furthermore we provide a live visual place recognition application:

+    recognizer -video video.mp4 -space 100

+Which displays computed features for the current image (blue) and highlights them (green) in case they have been matched against a feature from a database image. <br>
+The parameter `-space` controls the minimum number of images that have to lie between the current image and the database image (e.g. 100).

 ## Eigen:
 More robust descriptor track based tree construction can be inspected in: